-The review of proposals will be a four-part process.
+The review of proposals will be a two-part process.

-- Written applications will be pre-screened for submission requirements and inclusion of all required sections.
-Applicants not meeting all prescreen requirements will not be read. - 2) A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
+- Written applications will be pre-screened for eligibility and inclusion of all required sections.
+Applicants not meeting all pre-screen requirements will not be read. - A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
 The committee will be composed of representatives from outside agencies and MSDE personnel.
-Reviewers will comment upon the proposals and assign numerical scores.
+Reviewers will comment upon the proposals and assign numerical scores based on a common rubric.

-MSDE reserves the right to take into consideration geographic distribution when making awards.
+MSDE will consider geographic distribution when making awards.